Siege of Marawi: National government

 Following the clash, Duterte declared martial law in Mindanao at 10:00 in the evening (UTC+8) of May 23, 2017.
 As per the 1987 Constitution, the state of martial law will initially last for 60 days.
 Duterte also decided to shorten his diplomatic visit to Russia.

 Leni Robredo started organizing donations and directing relief operations for the victims.

-Several checkpoints were set up in Metro Manila on Sunday May 28, 2017.
+Several checkpoints were set up in Metro Manila on May 28, 2017.

 The Department of Education launched the Brigada for Marawi program to help displaced teachers and students from Marawi.
 As part of the program, the department has solicited donations from the public, tracked displaced teachers and students and provided psychological aid to affected teachers.
 The Department of Social Welfare and Development pledged to provide one-time aid of to each displaced family.
 It is meant to enable Muslim families to still observe Ramadan.

 An inter-agency task force called the Task Force Bangon Marawi was set up on June 28, 2017, to facilitate the rehabilitation of Marawi after the conflict subsides.

 The government decided in July 2017 to withdraw its financial support for the Philippine Olympic Committee to host the 2019 Southeast Asian Games; reallocating funds meant for the hosting of the games for the rehabilitation of Marawi.
 However, the government later rescinded the cancellation and held the games.